-REPORT OF COUNCIL At a Special Meeting of the Council held at Hurlingham at 2.15 p.m. on 23rd May 1966 in accordance with Rule XIV - the following Resolutions already approved by Council and published in the April issue of "Croquet" No. 96 were confirmed and became law. - (1) That a sub-paragraph (g) be added to Law 38 "At the conclusion of a turn the striker must give clear indication of his intention before taking bisque or a half bisque.
-If he fails to do so but continues to play, the provision of Law 27 shall apply.
-When all balls have been replaced the striker shall have the option whether or not to take a bisque or a - (ii) That the following shall be added at the end of Regulation 22 (a) - "but in any event which lasts for two weeks or longer a player shall play at his current handicap."
-It is regretted that in the June issue of Croquet on page 3. a notice pursuant to Rule 14 relating to Law 38 and Regulation 22(a) appeared.
-This notice was intended to have been inserted in the April issue and, as will be seen from the above announcement, is incorrect.
-The amendments had already been ralified at the Special Meeting above.
-Amendment to Handbook Rolfe, Mrs J. Neville (Tel.
+PORT OF COUNCIL Special Meeting of the Council held at Hurlingham at p.m. on 23rd May 1966 in accordance with Rule XIV following Resolutions already approved by Council published in the April issue of "Croquet" No. 96 confirmed and became law.
+That a sub-paragraph (g) be added to Law 38 - "At the lusion of a turn the striker must give clear indication is intention before taking bisque or a half bisque.
+If he to do so but continues to play, the provision of Law 27 apply.
+When all balls have been replaced the striker l have the option whether or not to take a bisque or a bisque."
+That the following shall be added at the end of Regula-22 (a) - "but in any event which lasts for two weeks or er a player shall play at his current handicap." regretted that in the June issue of Croquet on page 3. tice pursuant to Rule 14 relating to Law 38 and Regula-22(a) appeared.
+This notice was intended to have been rted in the April issue and, as will be seen from the re announcement, is incorrect.
+The amendments had ady been ralified at the Special Meeting above. nendment to Handbook e, Mrs J. Neville (Tel.
 HEACHAM 233 not Kings Lynn.)
-HEW ADDOCATE D. M. FOWLER 75 Leyland Road, Southport, Lancs.
-MRS C. PARR Milton House, 2 Fernshaw Road, London, S.W.
-10. J. L. WEBB Cloqheen, Gordon Avenue, Dublin.
+NEW ASSOCIAT D. M. FOWLER 75 Leyland Road, Southport, Lancs.
+MRS C. PARR Milton House, 2 Fernshaw Road, London, S.W.10.
+J. L. WEBB Cloqheen, Gordon Avenue, Dublin.
 D. A. WILSON 10 Charnwood Road, Chelten- ham, Glos.
 R. RIDDELL 10 Tregunter Road, London, S.W.10.
 MRS D. TEMPLE PAGE Aylett House, Angel Court Compton, Surrey.
 UNPAID SUBSCRIPTIONS There are still quite a lot of unpaid subscriptions.
 Please send yours NOW.
 Telephone Numbers The Hon.
 Treasurer's telephone number is now 089285373 and can be dialled direct.
 As telephone numbers are all changing now, I fear it is not possible to publish them.
 Most unfortunately they changed too late for the new Handbook.
 V.C.
-Gasson.
-NOTES by ROVER ' ... they only fade away'.
+Gasson. ' ... they only fade away'.